sftpplus/sftpplus-docker/README.rst

 Since the default SSH keys and SSL certificates are automatically generated, the default `Dockerfile` presented here is not suitable for production.

-For production usage you should modify the files from the `configuration/` directory to contain your own SSH keys and SSL certificates and then modify the `server.ini` to use these files.
+For production usage you should add your own SSH keys and SSL certificates to the `configuration/` subdirectory.
+Then modify `server.ini` to use these files.

-The default configuration will enable all the supported protocols and expose all the ports.
+The default configuration will enable all the supported protocols and expose all the ports they require.
-You might want to disable / remove some of the services and map them to different ports.
+You might want to disable / remove some of the services or map them to different ports.

 For production usage it is recommended to remove the `test_user` account.

-The logs produced by the server are send to standard output so that they are available to the `docker log` infrastructure.
+The logs produced by the server are sent to standard output, so that they are available through `docker log`.

 A copy of the logs is also stored in local files, which are rotated daily and kept for up to 30 days.
-If you are using exclusively the `docker log` infrastructure, you might want to disable local files.
+If you are using exclusively the `docker log` infrastructure, you should disable local log files.

-For demonstration purpose, all events are also stored in a SQLite database and available for navigation inside the Local Manager.
+For demonstration purposes, all events are also stored in an SQLite database, making them available through the Local Manager web console.
-For a production environment this can soon grow to a significant size and in the same time can become a performance hit.
+In a production environment they can soon grow to a significant size, becoming a performance hit.
-It is recommended to either disable it or use an external MySQL database.
+It is recommended to either disable this or use an external MySQL database.

 Pre-requisites